 Department of English, UH-334, (909) 537-5824.

-- Students are not enrolled until the College of Extended Learning has received a signed registration form and applicable fees have been paid.
+- Students are not enrolled until the College of Extended and Global Education has received a signed registration form and applicable fees have been paid.

 - Fees may be paid by cash, check, money order, or by Visa, MasterCard or American Express.
 Registration forms can be submitted to the College of Extended and Global Education windows in Center for Global Innovation-Room 301B.

 - Late fees are $25 per class.

 - Census is the final day to register and pay fees.
 Students must use the Petition process to register after this date.
 Census is also the last day for students to withdraw from classes without record and receive a 65% refund (at no time are 100% refunds issued).

 - After Census, refunds for dropped classes are no longer issued.
 Withdrawals after this date will be permissible only for serious and compelling reasons such as serious illness or accident, and students will receive a "Withdrawal" on their records.
 Documentation is required for these exceptions.